narredev/godot-scene-preview-tut/README.md

-# scene-preview-tut
+# godot-scene-preview-tut

- A Godot 4.1 tutorial on how to get the scene preview texture
+A Godot 4.1 addon to get the scene preview texture

 This repository is the code for my youtube tutorial: